BolajiAyodeji/Blogposts/cjyaj1be3000hvjs1z2ipvmuw.md

 ## Getting Started with Hugo and Deploying to Netlify

 Hugo is a fast and modern static site generator written in [Go](https://golang.org/) and designed to make website creation fun again.
 It builds pages when you create or update your content.
 Websites built with Hugo are extremely fast and secure.
-In technical terms, Hugo takes a source directory of files and templates and uses these as input to create a complete website.
+Hugo takes a source directory of files and templates and uses these as input to create a complete website.

 Hugo sites can be hosted anywhere, including [Netlify](https://netlify.com/), [Heroku](https://www.heroku.com/), [GoDaddy](https://www.godaddy.com/), [DreamHost](https://www.dreamhost.com/), [GitHub Pages](https://pages.github.com/), [GitLab Pages](https://about.gitlab.com/features/pages/), [Surge](https://surge.sh/), [Aerobatic](https://www.aerobatic.com/), [Firebase](https://firebase.google.com/docs/hosting/), [Google Cloud Storage](https://cloud.google.com/storage/), [Amazon S3](https://aws.amazon.com/s3/), [Rackspace](https://www.rackspace.com/cloud/files), [Azure](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website), and [CloudFront](https://aws.amazon.com/cloudfront/) and work well with CDNs.
 Hugo sites run without the need for a database or dependencies on expensive runtimes like Ruby, Python, or PHP.